 Tanzania medical volunteers help children and their families in a fully modern and functional clinic, funded by a multi-year family foundation grant arranged by a Global Volunteer alumnus.
-The Ipalamwa General Health Clinic serves five rural communities in the Ukwega Ward, and stands as the centerpiece of the Ukwega Reaching Children’s Potential (RCP) Demonstration Project.
+The Ipalamwa General Clinic (IGC) serves five rural communities in the Ukwega Ward, and stands as the centerpiece of the Ukwega Ward Reaching Children’s Potential (RCP) Demonstration Project.

-Reaching Children’s Potential in Ipalamwa, Tanzania
+Reaching Children’s Potential Program in Ipalamwa, Tanzania

 The primary goal of RCP is to help Tanzanian children thrive by educating mothers and pregnant women about nutrition, proper pre-natal care, early childhood interventions, and health and hygiene that will help halt the staggering childhood stunting incidence in the region.
 Since the RCP Demonstration Project began in Ipalamwa in 2016, volunteers have conducted parent workshops, planted garden boxes and instructed mothers how to maintain them, provided basic health care interventions and screenings, demonstrated child stimulation, taught lessons on effective disease prevention, cared for preschool children, and supported the community with conversational English classes, labor assistance and improved technology.